-The Group has assessed that the above standards and interpretations do not have a material impact on the Group's financial position and financial performance.
+The above standards and interpretations have no significant impact to the Group's financial condition and financial performance based on the Group's assessment.

 4. Summary of Significant Accounting Policies

 The significant accounting policies applied in the preparation of these financial statements are described below: Unless otherwise stated, these policies have been applied consistently throughout the reporting period.